FE-BE-Microdegrees/Subjects/Back-End-Frameworks/Topics/Docker/README.md

 ## Docker Desktop

-Docker Desktop on tööriist, mis pakub lihtsat ja kasutajasõbralikku viisi Docker-i konteinerite haldamiseks ja arendamiseks Windowsi ja macOS platvormidel.
-Docker Desktop ühendab endas kõik vajalikud tööriistad, sealhulgas Docker Engine, Docker CLI, Docker Compose ja Kubernetes, et arendajad saaksid kiiresti alustada konteineripõhiste rakenduste loomist ja haldamist.

-Inimestele, kes ei ole harjunud või kes ei sooovi kasutada käsurea tööriistu, pakub Docker Desktop lihtsat kasutajaliidest, mis võimaldab konteinerite loomist, käivitamist ja haldamist visuaalselt.
+Docker Desktop is a tool that provides an easy and user-friendly way to manage and develop Docker containers on Windows and macOS platforms.
+Docker Desktop integrates all the necessary tools, including Docker Engine, Docker CLI, Docker Compose, and Kubernetes, allowing developers to quickly start building and managing container-based applications.

+For those unfamiliar with or unwilling to use command-line tools, Docker Desktop offers a simple graphical user interface for creating, running, and managing containers visually.

-### Docker Desktopi installatsioon ja seadistus
+### Installing and Setting Up Docker Desktop

 #### Windows

-- Laadige alla Docker Desktopi installer [Docker-i ametlikult veebisaidilt](https://www.docker.com/products/docker-desktop).
+- Download the Docker Desktop installer from [Docker's official website](https://www.docker.com/products/docker-desktop).
-- Käivitage installer ja järgige juhiseid, et installida Docker Desktop.
+- Run the installer and follow the instructions to install Docker Desktop.
-- Pärast installatsiooni lõpetamist käivitage Docker Desktop ja logige sisse oma Docker Hubi kontoga (valikuline).
+- After the installation is complete, launch Docker Desktop and log in with your Docker Hub account (optional).

 #### macOS

-- Laadige alla Docker Desktopi DMG-fail [Docker-i ametlikult veebisaidilt](https://www.docker.com/products/docker-desktop).
-- Avage DMG-fail ja lohistage Docker Desktopi ikoon rakenduste kausta.
-- Käivitage Docker Desktop rakenduste kaustast ja logige sisse oma Docker Hubi kontoga (valikuline).

-## Docker-i kasutusjuhud ja eelised
+- Download the Docker Desktop DMG file from [Docker's official website](https://www.docker.com/products/docker-desktop).
+- Open the DMG file and drag the Docker Desktop icon to the Applications folder.
+- Launch Docker Desktop from the Applications folder and log in with your Docker Hub account (optional).

+## Use Cases and Benefits of Docker

+### Use Cases

+- **Microservices Architecture:** Docker enables isolated and independent deployment of microservices.
+- **Cloud-Based Applications:** Containers provide scalability and flexibility for cloud-based applications.
+- **Development and Testing:** Docker allows for a consistent development and testing environment, reducing bugs and speeding up development cycles.
+- **Modernizing Legacy Systems:** Docker helps containerize legacy systems and migrate them to more modern platforms.

-### Kasutusjuhud
+### Benefits

+- **Lighter and faster than virtual machines.**
+- **Easy to install and manage.**
-- \*\*Mik
+- **Scalability and portability.**

-roteenuste arhitektuur:\*\* Docker võimaldab mikroteenuste isoleeritud ja sõltumatut juurutamist.

-- **Pilvepõhised rakendused:** Konteinerid võimaldavad skaleeritavust ja paindlikkust pilvepõhiste rakenduste jaoks.
-- **Arendus ja testimine:** Docker võimaldab ühtlast arendus- ja testimiskeskkonda, mis vähendab vigu ja kiirendab arendustsüklit.
-- **Pärandsüsteemide moderniseerimine:** Docker aitab pärandsüsteeme konteineriseerida ja viia need kaasaegsematele platvormidele.

-### Eelised

-- **Kergemad ja kiiremad kui virtuaalmasinad.**
-- **Lihtne paigaldamine ja haldamine.**
-- **Skaleeritavus ja portatiivsus.**
-- **Ühtlane käitumine erinevates keskkondades.**
-- **Tugev ökosüsteem ja lai kogukond.**
+- **Consistent behavior across different environments.**
+- **Strong ecosystem and large community.**

-## Allikad
+## References

 - [Docker Official Documentation](https://docs.docker.com/)
 - [Docker for Dummies by Earl Waud](https://www.amazon.com/Docker-Dummies-Earl-Waud/dp/1119564687)